simprl/svgd/packages/codools/docs/tests.md

     └── stories.test.ts     // Aggregates all test stories and runs them with Vitest
 ```

 **story.ts** - it is actually a test and use case of a some npm library function.
-It should show how to use some functionality of the npm library
+It should show how to use some functionality of the npm library.

 In generally **data.ts** use for provide example of input data for test in the store.ts
+**Important:** The actual values in data.ts are not crucial; its primary purpose is to extract the input type definitions for store.ts.
+This provides the necessary types for mocks and enables type checking.
+Additionally, data.ts allows store.ts to be executed directly (outside of the test environment) to facilitate debugging of store.ts.

 **stories.ts** combine test (file story.ts) with each mock data.

 ---